 The content listed below is non-accessible for the following reasons.

 - Some older PDFs do not meet accessibility standards, and as such may not be structured in a way that is accessible to a screen reader.

 PDF annual reports and the associated easy read files for 2019, 2020.

 Content that's not within the scope of the accessibility regulations

-The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they are not essential to providing our services.
-The PDFs included in this service are not essential to providing our services.
+The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they're not essential to providing our services.
+For example, we do not plan to fix LeDeR annual report 2018 PDF

 Any new PDFs or Word documents we publish will meet accessibility standards.

 - Any new documents created by us and published will either be HTML or in accessible format.